Eating Disorder Treatment in Texas

 • Embarrassment when eating

-We offer nutrition managementmedical observation, and medication management as well as individual, and group therapies with other patients that suffer from the same conditions to help create a safe and comforting space for our patients.
-At Cypress Lake Recovery, we want to help you get back to your healthy self and to live without fear of embracing who you are.
-We teach love, motivation, and patience because recovery takes work to see the change happen.
-Call Cypress Lake Recovery today and rediscover self-love at 409-407-4976.
+At Cypress Lake Recovery in Texas, we want to help you get back to your healthy self and to live without fear of embracing who you are.
+We teach love, motivation, and patience because recovery requires them to facilitate change.
+Call Cypress Lake Recovery today and start rediscovering your self-love.